AutoIDM/target-apprise/README.md

 <a href="https://autoidm.com"><img alt="AutoIDM" src="./images/autoidm.png" width="250"></a>

 Built with the [Meltano SDK](https://sdk.meltano.com) for Singer Taps and Targets.
+Curious about Meltano?
+I'd recommend checking out the [Meltano Hub](https://hub.meltano.com/) for a large number of taps/targets available to connect data with!

 # Sponsors
 Want to become a sponsor?
 Reach out to us at [autoidm.com](https://autoidm.com)